-5.5 Elective Courses
+5.5 Elective courses

-- 5.5.1 Departmental Electives (DEs) are the electives that students can choose from a range of Electives offered within the Parent Department offering the Programme. - 5.5.2 Interdepartmental Electives (IDEs) are electives that students can choose from amongst the courses offered by other departments of the same faculty as well as by the departments of other faculties. - 5.5.3 Students shall take a combination of both DEs and IDEs.
+- 5.5.1 Departmental Electives (DEs) are the Electives that students can choose from a range of Electives offered within the Department. - 5.5.2 Interdepartmental Electives (IDEs) are Electives that students can choose from amongst the courses offered by other departments of the same faculty as well as by the departments of other faculties.
+IDEs are listed in the Handbook available in the University Website.